The Garden Grazer

 Jump to Recipe

-Overhead view of asparagus orzo in a white bowl with fresh lemon slices on top
+Lemon asparagus orzo in a white serving bowl with wooden spoons and lemon slices

-This simple yet elegant Asparagus Orzo dish is so fresh and delicious!
-It's great year-round, but especially in spring when asparagus is in peak season.
+This simple yet elegant Asparagus Orzo is bright, fresh, and full of flavor!
+It's a wonderful dish to enjoy year-round, but it truly shines in spring when asparagus is in peak season.

-The best part is you can customize it just the way you like.
+The best part is you can customize it just the way you like!
 It's a fun and versatile dish to play around with depending on what you have on hand.
-(See below for some ideas.)
+(See below for variation ideas.)

 Fresh asparagus, lemons, green onions, miso, garlic, lemon, and fresh herb ingredients laid out on a metal tray